emaliemcmahon/cogscifi2023/quizzes/jan19.md

 4. Explain why Chalmers thinks that "unified agency" is a "strongish" critique of LLMs.

-5. Explain Chalmer's conclusion about the current status of AI sentience.
+5. Explain Chalmers' conclusion about the current status of AI sentience.

 6. Do you have any questions that you want to discuss in class?